In This Article

 Q as Yeoman

 Qianen Fu, also known as “Q,” is an aspiring actor and entrepreneur.
 Born in China and raised in Montreal, Q has a passion for the entertainment industry.
 He has appeared in a number of Canadian independent films and TV series, and is determined to break the stereotype of Asian characters in film, movies, and theatre.
 He is fluent in French, English and Chinese, and has a basic understanding of Spanish, German and Arabic.
 Q is also a violin player and martial artist.

-Michael J. Hill as Knight
+Micheal J. Hill as Knight

-Hailing from the Islands, Michael was born and raised in St. Elizabeth, Jamaica.
+Hailing from the Islands, Micheal was born and raised in St. Elizabeth, Jamaica.
 He has been dancing competitively and professionally in many styles including Hip Hop, Jazz, Ballet, Lyrical/Movement, Contemporary for 19 years.
 He earned both his Bachelor of Science in Chemistry & Forensic Science, and his Masters in Chemistry – Instrumental Analysis, from Trent University.
 Working alongside his professor, Dr. Deborah Durbin, he helped create a set of learning modules that are still being used in high school and first year university Chemistry classrooms today.
-After nearly two years working as a lab analyst for Bureau Veritas Canada, Michael decided to hang up his lab coat and pursue a career in acting, directing and writing at Toronto Film School.
+After nearly two years working as a lab analyst for Bureau Veritas Canada, Micheal decided to hang up his lab coat and pursue a career in acting, directing and writing at Toronto Film School.

 Victoria James as Prioress